Table of contents

 Part 1: A naive attempt

 You are given a bacterial dataset to assemble: 500,000 reads from V. cholerae (genome size: ~4 Mbp) obtained using the Illumina MiSeq sequencer.
-The insert size is 335 bp, so the pairs are overlapping (you could try merging them, but that is optional).
+The insert size is 150 bp, so the pairs are overlapping by quite a bit (you could merge them, but let’s not do that at first).
 The reads are in the directory called assembly.
-Use the files called vcholerae_reads_1.trimmed.subsampled.250k.fastq.gz and vcholerae_reads_2.trimmed.subsampled.250k.fastq.gz.
+Use the files called SRR531199_1.500k.fastq and SRR531199_2.500k.fastq.
 Note that these are paired-end reads.